 You can find our suggestions for some good online dating questions here.
 Whatever your orientation, these questions will get your date thinking and talking in no time.

 The fastest way to make a woman disappear on you is by chasing her too hard, too fast.
 Remember, until you meet her, you’re a stranger on the internet.
 And even after you’ve met in person, you can still go from the “This person seems nice” category to the “Omg, I’m in contact with a stalker — abort!” category in the span of one clingy text message.

-I know sometimes it’s easy to fall head over heels for someone and become convinvcd that you have to spend every waking hour in contact with your new crush, but that kind of enthusiasm too early on is 100% going to freak her out.
+I know sometimes it’s easy to fall head over heels for someone and become convincd that you have to spend every waking hour in contact with your new crush, but that kind of enthusiasm too early on is almost certainly going to freak her out.
 So, just chill.
 Maybe don’t call her the moment she gives you her phone number.
 Maybe don’t text her good morning a few hours after texting good night.
+Definitely do not cyber stalk her.
 Give her some space to get to know you before smothering her with so much attention.

 Online dating is about checking out your options, so don’t be afraid to play the field and wait to see if anyone stands out.

 Stay with me on this one.
 I know I just told you to take it slow, but there is a danger in taking it too slow.
-While you definitely don’t want to rush into a relationship, it’s not good to dawdle before a date either.
+While you definitely don’t want to rush into a relationship, it’s not good to dawdle before setting up a first date.
 All that online chemistry you feel could just be in your mind.
-You don’t know for sure until you take the plunge and ask her out in person.
+You don’t know for sure until you take the plunge and ask her to meet in person.